SainsburyWellcomeCentre/rc2_matlab/docs/source/usage-guides/rc2-main.rst

 Controller Classes
 ------------------

-The :class:`rc.main.Controller` class contains all the objects for interacting with different elements on the setup.
+The :class:`rc.main.RC2Controller` class contains all the objects for interacting with different elements on the setup.

 At startup you create the object by passing it a properly formed configuration structure (see `Configuration`_ above)::